------ <separation line> Log No. Date & Time & Status Variable <example: total as Accum only> unit value Variable unit value etc. ------ <separation line> Log No. Date & Time & Status Variable <example: total as Accum only> unit Variable value unit ETCCustom Footer Lines ----- <separation line>

-Reports such as "All Hourly Logs" will print in the historical order, and for those logs that have no data (e.g. unit was powered off at the time) the print will show "Data not available". i.e.

-Log No. Date & Time & Status Variable unit value <example: total as Accum only> Variable unit value etc. ----- <separation line> Log No. Data Not Available ----- <separation line> Log No. Date & Time & Status Variable unit value <example: total as Accum only> Variable unit value etc.

-If the unit is programmed for 0 logs for a particular time base then the report for that time base will only consist of the header and ID information and a "Data Not Available" message.
-Likewise for the 0Hr to 23Hr report to print the complete report there must be a minimum of 48 hourly logs programmed otherwise "Data Not Available" will be printed for the missing logs.
+----- <separation line> Log No. Date & Time & Status Variable unit <example: total as Accum only> value Variable unit value etc. ----- <separation line> Log No. Date & Time & Status Variable unit value <example: total as Accum only> Variable unit value ETCCustom Footer Lines ----- <separation line> Reports will print in the historical order, and for those logs that have no data (e.g. unit was powered off at the time) the print will show "Data not available". i.e. Log No. Date & Time & Status Variable unit value <example: total as Accum only> Variable unit value etc. ----- <separation line> Log No. Data Not Available ----- <separation line> Log No. Date & Time & Status Variable unit value <example: total as Accum only> Variable unit value etc. If the unit is programmed for 0 logs then the report will only consist of the header and ID information and a "Data Not Available" message.
+Custom Header Lines Title of Report Current Date & Time Instrument Serial No. & Tag Data Not Available Custom Footer Lines ----- <separation line>

-Custom Header Lines

-Title of Report

-Current Date & Time Instrument Serial No. & Tag

-Data Not Available

-Custom Footer Lines ----- <separation line>